WHERE TO FIND THE BEST COFFEE IN VIENNA

 Coffee Pirates is one of the bigger cafes in Vienna’s third wave coffee scene but you’ll be lucky to find a seat at any time of the day.
 The cafe’s large seating area offers table and lounge setting for groups.
 A bar runs along the windows where one can perch idly and watch the passers-by.
 Offering two single-origin coffees on the menu which change seasonally, the options were from Rwanda and Kenya during my visit.
 You’ll also receive a postcard containing information of your coffee bean selection which provides details of its origins and tasting notes.

 Don’t write off one of the smaller guys.
-Despite the cafe being small in size, Kaffeemodul’s coffee packs a punch.
+Despite the cafe being the smallest coffeeshop in Vienna, Kaffeemodul’s coffee packs a punch.
 If ordering your coffee “fur heir”, you’ll find bench seating for three people inside and a further four seats that fold down on the adjacent wall.
 The filter coffee tools hang on the wall behind the barista, making efficient use of the space inside the tiny cafe.
 Of the filtered coffee options available, you can choose from V60, AeroPress and Kalita.
 Monkey bread and breakfast cookies are also on hand if you’re feeling peckish or to kick start your morning.